dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are identified by a sequence of UTF-8 characters with a few limitations.
-The blacklist is `@[]<>(){},;|\"`, SP, C0, and DEL.
-Developers are encouraged to further limit symbols to those convenient in external contexts, such as URLs, natural language, or projectional editor views.
+The blacklist is `@[]<>(){},;|&=\"`, SP, C0, and DEL.
+Developers are encouraged to further limit words to symbols that will not need escaped in external contexts, such as URLs, natural language, or editable views.

 Words are not defined by the evaluator.
 Instead, words are defined in an external dictionary, described later.
 There are some limitations on which words may be user-defined.
-Valid definitions are acyclic.
-The four primitives `a`, `b`, `c`, and `d` may not be redefined.
+For example, the four primitives `a`, `b`, `c`, and `d` may not be redefined.
+Words such as `42` are reserved for defining the associated number.

-## Annotations

-Annotations help developers control, optimize, and debug computations.
-Annotations are represented as parenthetical words like `(par)` or `(/3)`.
-Some useful examples of annotations include:

-* `(/2)..(/9)` - arity annotations to defer computations
-* `(0)..(9)` - tuple type assertions for scope control
-* `(aff) (rel)` - support substructural type safety
-* `(:foo) (.foo)` - lightweight type tag and assertions
-* `(par)` - request parallel evaluation of computation
-* `(jit)` - compile a function for use in future evaluations
-* `(stow)` - move large values to disk, load on demand
-* `(memo)` - memoize a computation for incremental computing
-* `(error)` - mark a value as an error object
-* `(@foo)` - gates for active debugging (logging, breakpoints)
-* `(force)` - evaluate previously deferred computations

-Any Awelon runtime may support arbitrary new annotations, or may freely drop and ignore unrecognized annotations.
-Support for popular annotations will propagate among runtimes, and hopefully we'll approach a global consensus on useful annotations.
-The annotations listed above are just a starting point, and are documented later.

-Annotations, by nature, must have no observable effect on a correct computation.
-However, annotations may cause an incorrect computation to fail fast (perhaps even detect failure statically), and there may be external observations such as debug logs or different halting states.

 ## Data

 Awelon language optimizes representations for numbers and texts.
-Numbers effectively use predefined words.
+Numbers effectively use predefined words like `42`.
 Texts have two embeddings, inline like `"hello, world!"` or multi-line:

         "
          multi-line texts starts with `" LF` (34, 10)